alinex/php-server/README.md

 make a base system for any powerful web application.
 Web applications are used more and more also with the new term 'working in the cloud' and the big market share of tablet computers and smartphones.
-In contrast to traditional applications there is no installation for each user neccessary and it can be used anytime and anywhere.
+In contrast to traditional applications there is no installation for each user necessary and it can be used anytime and anywhere.
 This applications can also be used from pocket devices like mobile phones.

-To reach this there are allready a lot of frameworks which help in development, but often they are very complex and not flexible enought.
+To reach this there are already a lot of frameworks which help in development, but often they are very complex and not flexible enough.
 The hardest part in web applications are the client programming and just this is often not supported well by most frameworks.
 Alinex aims this and will give better support to make robust and powerful interfaces without to much effort.
-This is solved not as one major system but as a base plattform with lots of intercorporating modules.
+This is solved not as one major system but as a base platform with lots of intercorporating modules.

 But Just now the client application is not developed.